Harry Somers: 1970s – 1990s

 In 1971, after he returned to Canada from his work in Rome, Somers was made a Companion of the Order of Canada.
 He was awarded three honorary doctorates: one from the University of Ottawa (1975), one from York University (1975), and one from the University of Toronto (1976).
 In 1977, Somers made a visit to the USSR.
 While there, he gave lectures on Contemporary Canadian composition and spoke to other contemporary composers.
 During the 1980s, Somers received commissions for the Banff International String Quartet Competition, the Guelph Spring Festival, the S.C.
 Eckhardt-Gramatté Competition and the Canadian Opera Company.

 In the 1990s, he composed two operas, Serinette to a libretto by James Reaney, and Mario the Magician, which was adapted from a story by Thomas Mann.

 Somers also completed his music Third Piano Concerto in 1996.
 Somers gave the opening address at the Alberta Music Conference in 1993, wrote a choral piece for the 50th Anniversary of the United Nations in 1995, and served as the writer-in-residence for the first "Word and Music Festival" held at the University of Windsor in 1997.
 Canada honoured him in 1995 with tribute concerts given by the University of Ottawa and the National Arts Centre for his 70th birthday.

 Somers died on March 9, 1999, in Toronto, Ontario.

+Between Composers, a volume of correspondence between Somers and Norma Beecroft written in 1959-60 (they were in a romantic relationship at the time), was published in 2024.

 Styles

 Harry Somers had an eclectic approach.
 His music was performed in the US, Central and South Americas, Europe and the Soviet Union.
 His works include techniques such as vocalization, vowel and breath sounds, and timbrel inflections.
 The styles that are said to have influenced Somers the most are the music of Weinzweig, Bartók and Ives, Baroque counterpoint, serial technique and Gregorian chant.

 Under Weinzweig, during the 1940s, Somers received his first formal instruction in composition.
 Prior to that point, he composed mainly in the style of the piano works he was playing.
 In 1950s, Somers focused on the use of fugue-related textures and techniques.
 Over half of the works written between 1950 and 1961 contain fugal movements.
 Some of his works feature "sharp, nervous, rhythmic vitality, which often serves as a foil for slower-moving subsidiary melodic lines."

+A 10-record set of Somers' music was included in the Anthology of Canadian Music series in 1980.
+The Somers' portrait in the Canadian Composers Portraits series was released in 2006.